Hotels in Medellín

 Visitor-ready hotels, malls, café density, and tour desks cluster here — strongest first Medellín footprint.

-Slope climbs and weekend noise vary block by block.
+Slope climbs and weekend foot traffic vary block by block.

 Provenza / Parque Lleras